ChristophSchmidl/software-security/exam-preparation/README.md

 			* 10. Make Your Classes Undeserializeable
 			* 11. Don't Compare Classes by Name
 			* 12. Secrets Stored in Your Code Won't Protect You
+		* JsLint parses the source file into a syntax tree and then uses the visitor pattern to traverse the syntax tree looking for vulnerabilities